elias-adam-gh/MySPIM-MIPS-Processor-Simulator/README.md

 # mySPIM
-  Computer Logic and Organization (CDA3103C) Spring 2017 Project
+  Computer Logic and Organization (CDA3103C)

-Author/Team member(s): Haerunnisa Dewindita

 MySPIM is a mini processor simulator that demonstrates some of the functions of a MIPS processor.
 MySPIM reads in MIPS machine codes from an .asc file and executes the instructions, as well as providing several commands to showcase the process.
 This simulator